reevr/complete-ECMAscript-documentation/README.md

 ```

 ### JSON.stringify()
-The JSON.stringify() method converts a JavaScript value to a JSON string, optionally replacing values if a replacer function is specified, or optionally including only the specified properties if a replacer array is specified
+The JSON.stringify() method converts a ECMAscript value to a JSON string, optionally replacing values if a replacer function is specified, or optionally including only the specified properties if a replacer array is specified

 ```
 console.log(JSON.stringify({ x: 5, y: 6 }));